 Make the Tuile Batter

 - In a medium bowl, mix together the flour, sugar, and salt.
 In a separate bowl, whisk the softened butter until it is completely smooth and mayonnaise-like in texture.
 Using a stiff spatula or spoon, beat the egg whites into the dry ingredients until completely incorporated and smooth.
 Whisk in the softened butter in thirds, scraping the sides of the bowl as necessary and whisking until the batter is creamy and without any lumps.
 Transfer the batter to a smaller container.
-Preheat the oven to 400’F degrees.1 pinch sea salt, 2.25 ounce all-purpose flour, 1.25 tbsp sugar, 4 ounce unsalted butter, 2 each large egg whites
+Preheat the oven to 400’F degrees.1 pinch sea salt, fine ground, 2.25 ounce all-purpose flour, 1.25 tbsp sugar, 4 ounce butter, unsalted, 2 each large egg whites

 Make a 4-inch hollow circular stencil and bake the Tuile